frenetic-lang/tutorials/08-NCMultiSwitch.md

 # Chapter 8: Multi-Switch Programming (at last!)

 In this chapter, you'll finally work with a multi-switch network.
-First, you'll write and test a routing policy.
+First, you'll write and test a forwarding policy.
 Then, you'll use the re-use firewall you wrote in the last chapter and apply it to this network.
 In fact, you'll learn how package your firewall into a reusable module that you can compose with any other policy.
 You'll accomplish this using a key feature of Frenetic: _sequential composition_.

 ## Topology